 External Key Enables and disables side-chain processing.
 Side-chain processing uses the varying amplitude of a separate reference track to trigger limiting.
-See "Side-Chain Processing" on page 22.
+See "Using the Side-Chain Input" on page 20.

 Key Listen When enabled, this lets you listen to the reference track controlling the side-chain input.
 This is often useful for fine tuning the Gate's settings to the Key Input.